jqueuniet/netbox-go/apiv4_0/docs/BriefWirelessLANGroup.md

 ### NewBriefWirelessLANGroup

-`func NewBriefWirelessLANGroup(id int32, url string, display string, name string, slug string, wirelesslanCount int32, depth int32, ) *BriefWirelessLANGroup`
+`func NewBriefWirelessLANGroup(id int32, url string, name string, slug string, wirelesslanCount int32, depth int32, ) *BriefWirelessLANGroup`

 NewBriefWirelessLANGroup instantiates a new BriefWirelessLANGroup object This constructor will assign default values to properties that have it defined,